milonmaze/privacy-terms-observatory-beta/www.chase.com/digital/resources/privacy-security/privacy/children-online-privacy-protection-act.md

 Disclosure of Information

-We may share the information we collect from and about your child with our affiliates and others.
+We may share the information we collect from and about your child with our affiliates and third parties.
 For example, we may share their information with:

-Chase service providers;
+Chase service providers acting on our behalf, whose services include assisting us with app operations, analytics, diagnostics, fraud detection and prevention and mobile security;
-Successors or affiliates in connection with a corporate transaction, such as a sale, consolidation or merger of Chase businesses; and
+Successors or affiliates in connection with a corporate transaction, such as a sale, consolidation or merger of Chase businesses;
+Governmental, legal, regulatory, or other similar authorities and/or local government agencies, upon request or where required;
-Others  to comply with legal requirements such as the demands of applicable subpoenas and court orders; to verify or enforce our terms of use, our other rights, or other applicable policies; to address fraud, security or technical issues; to respond to an emergency; or otherwise to protect the rights, property or security of our customers or third parties.
+Others to comply with legal requirements such as the demands of applicable subpoenas and court orders; to verify or enforce our terms of use, our other rights, or other applicable policies; to address fraud, security or technical issues; to respond to an emergency or otherwise to protect the rights, property or security of our customers or third parties;
+Other parties, if you direct or consent to us disclosing your child’s personal information to them.
+Retention of Personal Information

+We take reasonable steps designed to ensure that your child’s personal information is only processed for the minimum period necessary for the purposes for which it was collected.
+The criteria for determining the duration for which we will retain your child’s personal information are as follows:

+We will retain copies of your child’s personal information in a form that permits identification only for as long as:
+We maintain an ongoing relationship (e.g., while your child is still receiving services from us); or Your child’s personal information is necessary in connection with the purposes for which it was collected

+plus:
+We will retain copies of your child’s personal information for the duration of any applicable limitation period under applicable law; and where required by applicable law or a retention policy established in accordance with applicable law.

+In addition, if any relevant legal claims are anticipated/brought, we may continue to retain your child’s personal information for such additional periods as are necessary in connection with that claim.

+Once the periods above have concluded, each to the extent applicable or permitted by applicable law, we will permanently destroy the relevant personal information or delete it (i.e., remove personal information such that it is not maintained in retrievable form and cannot be retrieved in the normal course of business).

 Parent or Legal Guardian Rights

 As a parent or legal guardian, you have the right to: